 Frequently Asked Questions

-Condensation forms from indoor moisture and temperature difference, while a roof leak involves external water penetration.
+Condensation forms from indoor moisture and temperature differences, while a roof leak involves external water penetration.

 Yes.
 Mold needs moisture, organic material, and mild temperature.
 Attic wood supplies all three.
 Removing water stops growth before spores spread.